mikeobrien/mikeobrien.github.com/_posts/2013-12-18-using-grunt-to-build-and-deploy-dotnet-apps.md

 ### Running Tests ###

 Next you will want to run your tests.
 If you are using NUnit, you're in luck as there is a Grunt task for that.
 We will use the [grunt-nunit-runner](https://github.com/mikeobrien/grunt-nunit-runner) task (`npm install grunt-nunit-runner --save`).
-In your gruntfile, load the task and configure it as follows:
+In your `gruntfile.js`, load the task and configure it as follows:

 ```js
 module.exports = function(grunt) {